The Trouble with Girls (film): Cast

-Production and release
+Production

 Development

-In June 1959 it was announced that Don Mankiewicz would write a screenplay of an unpublished story by Mauri Grashin, Day Keene, and Dwight Babcock.
+In June 1959, it was announced that Don Mankiewicz would write a screenplay of an unpublished story by Mauri Grashin, Day Keene, and Dwight Babcock.
 By December 1960, with the project titled Chautauqua, MGM was ready to make the film with Glenn Ford.
 Rumours circulating in Hollywood at the time stated that Presley would co-star with Ford, Hope Lange, and Arthur O'Connell, but nothing came of it and the film was shelved.

-In 1964, Dick Van Dyke had been signed up to star in a film titled Chautauqua based on a book called Morally We Roll Along by Gay MacLaren.
+In 1964, Dick Van Dyke had signed to star in a film titled Chautauqua based on a book called Morally We Roll Along by Gay MacLaren.
 After several years of failed screenplays and cast changes, MGM sold the rights to Columbia Pictures in May 1965.
-Columbia also struggled to get the project off the ground, and in April 1968 sold the rights back to MGM.
+Columbia also struggled to get the project off the ground, and, in April 1968, sold the rights back to MGM.

 This time MGM lined up Presley to star and production began in the fall of 1968.
-Chautauqua was the working title, but it was later changed to The Trouble with Girls when the producers worried that audiences would not understand the title or be able to pronounce it.
+Chautauqua was the working title, but it was later changed to The Trouble with Girls when producers worried that audiences would not understand the title or be able to pronounce it.

 Filming

-Elvis Presley was paid $850,000 plus 50% of the profits.
+Presley was paid $850,000 plus 50% of the profits.
 Production ran from October 28 to December 18, 1968.

 Colonel Tom Parker, Presley's manager, originally wanted actress Jean Hale for the female lead, but Marlyn Mason was cast at the insistence of director Peter Tewksbury.
-Ironically, Jean Hale's husband, Dabney Coleman, would later be cast.
+Ironically, Hale's husband, Dabney Coleman, would later be cast.

-Elvis was a big football fan and longed to make a football movie where he starred as the quarterback of a team, so he jumped at the chance to play a lot of football on set when a scene was written into the film.
+Elvis was a big football fan and longed to make a football movie where he starred as a quarterback, so he jumped at the chance to play a lot of football on set when a scene was written into the film.

-Vincent Price and John Carradine were cast in the film because Elvis said they were his two favourite stars of horror movies and he wanted to be in a film with them.
+Vincent Price and John Carradine were cast because Elvis said they were his two favourite stars of horror movies and he wanted to be in a film with them.

-Filming took place after Elvis' 1968 Comeback Special TV show was shot, which he spoke about proudly to members of the cast and crew before the broadcast on NBC.
+Filming took place after Elvis' 1968 Comeback Special was shot, which he spoke about proudly to members of the cast and crew before the broadcast on NBC.

-This is the only film Elvis starred in that does have a fight scene with him in it.
+This is the only film Elvis starred in that does not have a fight scene with him in it.

 Elvis knew all of the traditional songs in the film by heart.

-Elvis said to co-star Marlyn Mason that he just wanted to make one good film before leaving Hollywood, because he knows the whole town is laughing at him.
+Presley said to co-star Mason that he just wanted to make one good film before leaving Hollywood, because he knows the whole town is laughing at him.

+Production photos of Presley and Mason with machine guns and cigars has long been considered proof of a more violent alternate cut influenced by Bonnie and Clyde.
+In the photos Presley is seen posing with a Tommy gun.
+Presley also isn't seen in any scenes in the film with Price.
+It's thought that Elvis and Price share scenes in this lost cut of the film.

+Release

 The Trouble with Girls was released as the bottom half of a double feature, sharing the screen with the Raquel Welch drama Flareup.